-Maintenance of Patrol Boats is overseen by the Sailing Operations Manager.
-The Sailing Operations Manager will respond to reports and arrange for rectification of reported issues or defects.
+Maintenance of Patrol Boats is overseen by the Maintenance Manager.
+All issues must be logged on the HAIR form www.sscbc.com.au/HAIR The Maintenance Manager will respond to reports and arrange for rectification of reported issues or defects.

-9. Patrol Plan
+Patrol Plan